ENROLL NOW in 'Script School'!

 Homework 3: Read at least one screenplay

-Module 2 - Mapping the Course (Mar.
-5)
+Module 2 - Mapping the Course (March 12 w/ study session on March 18)

 Discussion on three-act structure, page counts, format, and the sequence approach to story structure.
 Start thinking about conflict - physical and emotional.